beluci-dev/H3/README.md

-block.build();                     // Constructs all elements inside the block simultaneously block.render(destiny, callback);   // Render a builded block inside a DOM element block.html();                      // Gets the DOM element from a builded block block.destroy();                   // Destroy a block and all inside elements
+block.build();                     // Constructs all elements inside the block simultaneously block.render(destiny, callback);   // Render a builded block inside a DOM element block.html();                      // Gets the DOM element from a builded block block.destroy();                   // Destroy a block and all child elements
 ```

 ### Element